AutomationSolutionz/automationsolutionz.github.io/docs/actions-mobile.md

 :::

 These actions are used to automate mobile applications and browsers.
-Hybrid test case for hybrid applications, is a unique feature of Zeuz Node which allows you to write one test case that can automate both Android and iOS apps without having to write two sets of test cases for each platform.
+Hybrid test case for hybrid applications, is a unique feature of ZeuZ Node which allows you to write one test case that can automate both Android and iOS apps without having to write two sets of test cases for each platform.
 Almost all the actions have the abiity to act as a